RADAR-base/RADAR-K8s-Infrastructure/README.md

 * Since EBS has been chosen as the default storage, node groups will be created in a single AZ due to the mounting restriction.
 * Sometimes Terraform tries to replace the existing MSK cluster while re-applying the templates even if there is no change on the cluster.
 Mitigate this with `terraform untaint aws_msk_cluster.msk_cluster`.
 * Prior to `terraform destroy`, infrastructure resources created by pods/controllers and may not be visible to Terraform need to be deleted, e.g., nginx-ingress's NLB.
 A good practice is to always begin by running `helmfile destroy`.
 * If Karpenter is used for node provisioning, ensure the nodes created by it are not lingering around before running `terraform destroy`.
-* Due to [known issues](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/issues/1507), the aws-ebs-csi-driver retains EBS volumes during cluster destruction.
-These volumes should be manually deleted if no longer needed.